Zmy-Shaurya/Zmy-Shaurya/README.md

 # 💫 About Me:
-📍India<br>🔭Currently Learning Bootstrap<br>🐍Specialized with Python<br>⭐Looking for contributions in FOSS<br>🐚Goals to finish frontend before 2025
+📍India<br>🔭Currently Working on a RPG based Habit tracking system.<br>🐍Specialized with Python<br>⭐Looking for contributions in FOSS<br>🐚Goals to finish frontend before 2025

 ## 🌐 Socials: